How can you become a millionaire?

 Step #5: Never Stop Learning

 The fifth principle that allowed me to become a millionaire was the fact I have never stopped learning.
-While a lot of people want to stop learning once they graduate college, a continued investment in knowledge is an investment that pays off!
+While a lot of people want to stop learning once they graduate college, continuing to invest in knowledge is an investment that pays off!

 One of the areas I was able to learn more was in my job as a financial advisor.
 Over time, I took more courses and became a Certified Financial Planner™ professional.
 Most people assume that, once you become a CFP®, you automatically earn more money.

-Unfortunately, this isn't the case.
-I didn't get a pay raise or a cookie or a trophy.
-I didn't get anything.
+Unfortunately, this isn’t the case.
+I didn’t get a pay raise, a cookie, or a trophy.
+I didn’t get anything.

 The thing is, the credentials I earned helped me earn money in other ways.
 Not only did becoming a CFP® give me more credibility, but it helped me grow my business faster.